andrew-gordon/ChunkyMonkey/README.md

 ## Using within a .NET project

-1. Add the ChunkyMonkey NuGet package to your C# project containing classes that you'd like to be able to generate the `Chunk` and `MergeChunks` methods.
+1. Add the ChunkyMonkey NuGet package to your C# project containing classes for which you'd like to generate the `Chunk` and `MergeChunks` methods.

     | Environment | Command |
     |-------------|---------|